-Why a First-Floor Master Suite May Make Sense
+Why a First-Floor Primary Suite May Work For You

-- It Makes a Great Guest Room: A master suite (bedroom and bath) can be a great guest suite if you frequently have friends or family that visit.
-A master suite provides both comfort and privacy for your guests.
-It’s more relaxing for them and for the rest of your family if you all aren’t sharing a bathroom.
+- It Makes a Great Guest Room: A primary suite (bedroom and bath) can be a great guest suite if you frequently have friends or family that visit.
+A fancy bedroom suite provides both comfort and privacy for your guests.
+It’s more relaxing for them and for the rest of your family.
+Plus, you won’t have to share the bathroom with your guests!

-- Caring for Aging Parents: You may be in a situation where you are expecting to have an aging family member living with you in the foreseeable future.
-A main-level suite is an ideal arrangement because it allows your in-laws or relatives to feel like part of the family—while maintaining some privacy of their own.
+- Caring for Aging Parents: You may be expecting to have an aging family member living with you in the foreseeable future.
+A main-level suite is an ideal arrangement for this type of situation because it allows your in-laws or relatives to feel like part of the family.
+However, it still maintains a level of privacy, accessibility, and autonomy that can make a huge difference in comfortability.
 It also takes stairs out of the equation for someone who may have mobility issues.

-- Easy Access: A first-floor master bedroom can also be ideal for any family member with a disability or for someone recovering from surgery or an injury.
-Again, it allows you to eliminate the problems stairs can cause
+- Easy Access: A first-floor primary bedroom can also be ideal for any family member with a disability or someone recovering from surgery or an injury.
+Again, it allows you to eliminate the problems stairs can cause.

 - Distance from Older Children: Parents of older children (i.e. teens) often appreciate the idea of putting some distance between themselves and their increasingly louder offspring.
 Older kids also appreciate the independence that this kind of arrangement enables.

-When a Main-level Master Suite May NOT be Ideal
+When a Main-Level Primary Suite May Not Be Ideal

-While there are plenty of advantages, there may be some situations in which locating the master suite on the main level might not be ideal.
-Let’s look at a few of situation for which a main-level suite isn’t ideal.
+While there are plenty of advantages, there may be some situations in which locating the primary suite on the main level might not be ideal.

-- Close Proximity to Common Rooms: A first-floor master bedroom will be closer to common rooms that are used for entertaining.
+- Close Proximity to Common Rooms: A first-floor primary bedroom will be closer to common rooms that are used for entertaining.
 If someone wants to turn in early to rest or sleep, that can make it hard to ensure peace and quiet in the bedroom.
 This can be an issue if you or your spouse keeps odd hours (i.e. for couples where one works night shifts or in emergency services with constantly varying hours).
-You may find that if your spouse or older kids want to entertain guests that activity can interfere with your sleep.
+You may find that if your spouse or older kids want to entertain guests that activity can interfere with your sleep as well.

-- Distance from Younger Children: If your family has very young children you might find a main-floor master bedroom awkward.
-Even if you have monitors in the kids’ rooms, someone will end up running up and down stairs to check on the needs of younger family members.
+- Distance from Younger Children: Having a main-floor primary bedroom might be awkward if your family has very young children.
+Even if you have monitors in the kids’ rooms, someone will end up running up and downstairs to check on the needs of younger family members.

 Choosing the Best of Both Worlds

-The pros and cons of a main-floor master are definitely related to your specific lifestyle.
+The pros and cons of a main-floor primary are related to your specific lifestyle.
 It’s always wise to think about how your family will use the various spaces in your home before deciding on a specific plan.
 In an ideal world, your home would be designed to accommodate your needs at every age and stage of your life.
-But the design that fits your needs best now might not be the ideal choice in 10 or 20 years.
+But the design that fits your needs best now might not be the ideal choice several years down the line.
 That’s why it’s so important to choose a floor plan that can adapt to your evolving needs.
-That includes the location of your master suite.